-Lifting the "natural resource curse."
-Energy endowment has downside risks, which include rent-seeking behaviour, instability caused by price fluctuations, and the possibility that "Dutch Disease" may hollow out the economy.
-A 2005 conference on "Hydrocarbon Wealth and Development in Resource Rich Economies" explored these topics, which are increasingly relevant in today's high energy price environment.
-Recently, National Oil Funds have also gained attention as an instrument to address some of these challenges by buffering the economy from shocks and by saving for the future.
-Research in the Centre, published in Comparative Economics, has focused on the role of these funds in the region - highlighting the question whether they enhance transparency and enrol constituencies for prudent policies.
+Lifting the 'natural resource curse'.
+Energy endowment has negative risks associated with it.
+These include rent-seeking behaviour, instability caused by price fluctuations and the possibility that 'Dutch Disease' may hollow out the economy.
+A 2005 conference on 'Hydrocarbon Wealth and Development in Resource Rich Economies' explored these topics, which are increasingly relevant in today's high energy price environment.
+In recent years National Oil Funds have also gained attention as an instrument to address some of these challenges by buffering the economy from shocks and by saving for the future.
+Research in the CEAS, published in Comparative Economics, has focused on the role of these funds in the region and highlighted the question of whether they enhance transparency and enrol constituencies for prudent policies.

-From an academic perspective, these four issues have been among the driving forces for work at the Centre over the past decade - reflected in the series of publications in its Euro-Asian Studies series with Palgrave Press.
+From an academic perspective, these five issues have been among the driving forces for work at the Centre over the past decade, reflected in the series of publications in its Euro-Asian Studies series with Palgrave Press.

 Academic outreach: the places, the people

-An early decision was to seek a number of students from the Euro-Asian region - including notably Central Asia and the Caspian area - and to engage an academic dialogue with institutions in those and other transition economies.
-Students at the Centre have come from 10 countries, including Kazakhstan, Turkmenistan, Uzbekistan, Russia, Germany, Ukraine.
+An early decision was to seek a number of students from the Euro-Asian region, including Central Asia and the Caspian area, and to engage an academic dialogue with institutions in those and other transition economies.
+Students at the CEAS have come from countries including Kazakhstan, Turkmenistan, Uzbekistan, Russia, Germany and Ukraine.
 They have in some cases benefited from sponsoring that the centre has put in place on a country basis.

-Members of the Centre, meanwhile, are actively engaged in research on the region, with many projects being inter-disciplinary and collaborative.
+Meanwhile, members of the CEAS are actively engaged in research on the region, with many projects being inter-disciplinary and collaborative.
 Memberships and Visiting Fellowships have provided links to academic institutions in the UK as well as Australia, Kazakhstan, Russia and the United States.

-During the past decade, members of other academic institutions have come to discuss current issues with students at the Centre, including at its weekly inter-disciplinary seminars.
+Members of other academic institutions have come to discuss current issues with students at the CEAS, including at its weekly inter-disciplinary seminars.
 Recent academic and research institute speakers have come from the universities of Manchester, Newcastle, Oxford, Southampton as well as the CEPR and the Kiel Institute for World Economics.
 These events are typically open to other students at the university.